niharikasriparasa/RiddleQuest/README.md

 ```

 ## 📄 License
-This project is licensed under the MIT License – see the LICENSE file.
+This project is licensed under the GPU-3 License – see the LICENSE file.